Case Study

 Caztek’s Solution:

-With limited width, many of the GridPaks' features unfold to maximize both solar-powered surface area and stabilize the unit.
+With limited width, GridPak's solar array is compact and unfolds to maximize solar power generation while deploying outriggers to stabilize the GridPak on uneven terrain and against wind loading.
 Additionally, when the unit is collapsed for transportation, all panels and systems are stored safely and securely for transport over rugged terrain.

 The unit needs to focus on solar as a primary source of power to prioritize green energy goals.